Canonical for Automated Theorem Proving in Lean: Results

 It is a rite of passage for many Lean beginners to play the Natural Number Game.
 This Lean tutorial involves proving elementary properties of natural numbers in 79 ``levels'' over 9 ``worlds'' about topics like addition, multiplication, exponentiation, and inequalities.
 The game introduces a number of essential Lean tactics, with proofs involving induction, equational rewrites, and propositional logic.

 We have composed a Lean file with the 74 unique statements proven in the Natural Number Game.\footnote{Some statements are duplicated to showcase the use of specialized tactics.} The Natural Number Game uses a custom definition of natural numbers and the operations on them for pedagogical reasons.
-Our file instead uses the Lean standard library definition of \texttt{Nat} to allow fair comparison with tactics that have dedicated \texttt{Nat} logic, to more accurately represent real use cases, and to allow the use of definitional reduction.
+Our file instead uses the Lean standard library definition of \texttt{Nat} to allow fair comparison with tactics that have dedicated \texttt{Nat} logic, to more accurately represent real use cases, and to allow definitional reduction of some functions that the Natural Number Game defines axiomatically.
 It is important to note that Canonical does not have specialization toward natural numbers or equality, and indeed (automatically) receives the inductive definition of these types separately with each problem.

 The Natural Number Game was chosen as a benchmark because it has a mixture of propositional, first-order, and higher-order reasoning problems.
 On first-order problems, we can observe the capabilities of Canonical compared to tools dedicated towards this task.
 On higher-order problems, we can observe the benefits of the generality of Canonical.
 Furthermore, the statements in the Natural Number Game involve simple objects that are close to the foundations of Lean, and therefore admit reasonably short proof terms.
 In general, the Natural Number Game represents a basic level of proficiency with the Lean language.